 Did you know that compression garments are designed to help encourage blood flow throughout your circulatory system and fluid flow in the lymphatic system by supporting veins in specific limbs?

-Did you know the purpose of compression garments is to help encourage the flow of blood throughout your entire circulatory system and fluid flow in the lymphatic system by increasing the flow through specific limbs?
-Compression garments are said to improve the performance of an individual like an athlete and can shorten the recovery time of an injured person and workout warriors during post exercise.
-Just imagine never being held back by post workout aches and sores or being decommissioned for 2 weeks to recover from a leg injury.
+Compression garments have been noted to improve performance of an individual, like an athlete, and shorten the recovery time of an injury or post workout.
+Just imagine never being held back by workout aches and sores or being decommissioned for 2 weeks to recover from a leg injury.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.